 Ride to Ennistymon and continue to the Cliffs of Moher, magnificent vertical cliffs towering over the Atlantic Ocean, shortlisted to be one of the great natural wonders of the world.
 Travel onwards to Doolin, optional and exciting ferry ride to see the cliffs from the ocean, spectacular on a sunny day.
 Follow the route north along the coast road to Blackhead, stopping at Murrooughtoohy car park.
 Take a walk on this bizarre limestone beach with millions of boulders deposited from the last Ice age, and beautiful wild orchids living in cracks in the limestone rock.
 A short walk brings you to the ocean.
 Continue along the route to Ballyvaughan than ride to Lisdoonvarna (famous the world over for its matchmaking festival in Sept) via Corkscrew Hill, with very tight hairpins.
 Follow the route to Kilfenora, interesting visitor center there, optional, continue back to Bunratty accommodation via Corrofin.

 Day 7 – Bunratty to Motorcycle Rental Station (138 Miles/ 230 Km)

+Breakfast.
 Leaving Bunratty ride to the M7, and take this pleasant 2 lane highway through the midlands of Ireland to Dublin.
 From Kilkenny continue and fuel up before returning motorcycle/s.
 Continue to Motorcycle Rental station.
-We will assist with unpacking the bike, check over of motorcycle and paperwork before arr
+We will assist with unpacking the bike, check over of motorcycle and paperwork before arriving.

 *Our motorcycle tour price includes tax, fully comprehensive insurance and unlimited mileage.
 All bikes come with full luggage systems, full tank of petrol plus a cable lock.
 In addition we can provide fuel tank bags in most cases free of charge